ATStahl/ATStahl.github.io/_pages/cv.md

 Talks
 ======
+* Stahl, A., Hooper, D. and Tershy, A., 2025.
+Links between governance and riparian restoration to improve water quality in the Nooksack River watershed, Washington State USA.
+7th International Symposium on River Science.
+* Stahl, A.T., 2025.
+Views from above: detecting ecosystem characteristics with imagery.
+Marilyn & James Hyde Seminar, Dept. of Entomology, Washington State University.
+* Stahl, A.T. and Meddens, A., 2025.
+Post-fire Recovery Decision Support Platform: A multi-scale decision support platform for adaptive management of post-fire landscapes.
+Northern Blues Restoration Partnership Annual Working Meeting.
+Baker City, OR.
 * Stahl, A.T.
 2023.
 Drones in riparian monitoring.
 Washington Association of District Employees Annual Meeting.
 Leavenworth, WA.
 * Stahl, A.T.
 2022.
 Riparian Conservation: Why and Where It Matters to People and Nature.
 Conservation Talk Series hosted by Palouse Conservation District, WA.
 * Stahl, A.T. and Fremier, A.K.
 2022.
 Translatability of lessons learned from adaptive governance experiments across socio-economic contexts.
 2022 Toronto Conference on Earth System Governance.